 If you have symptoms or are contacted by Test and Trace

-Isolate and get tested immediately if you have symptoms:Self-isolation Test and Trace: Getting a test if you have symptoms
+Isolate and get tested immediately if you have symptoms:Self-isolation Getting a PCR test if you have symptoms

 Follow Test and Trace instructions